jey12345678/Wanderlust-Project-/README.md

 # Wanderlust-Project-

-If you want to look at the final project that I produced in my codeAcademy course.
+If you want to look at the final project that I produced in my Codeacademy Learn Javascript course.